Our Logo: From Nature With Love - Bringing You the Best of Nature From Around the World

 • If you have especially dry skin or you find the blush does not adhere for you, you may experiment and add a few drops of a stable vegetable oil like Watermelon Seed Oil or Jojoba.
 Wait to add the Pearlescent Micas until after you have blended 3-8 drops of vegetable oil into the other powdered ingredients.
 The Pearlescent Micas are fragile and the color will deteriorate if they are crushed.

-Please Note: Most of the recipes included in the Recipe Database have been generously submitted by our customers.
-We are not able to test each recipe, and we cannot guarantee the results that you may obtain.
-The recipes are meant to be used as a guideline and source of inspiration, so please experiment in small batches.
-For soap recipes that include lye, please be sure to check lye calculations prior to trying the recipes.
-If you find that a recipe has not been calculated properly, please let us know.
+Important: Most of the formulations included in the Natural Product Formulation Database have been generously submitted by our customers.
+We are not able to test each formulation, and we cannot guarantee the results that you may obtain.
+The formulations and recipes are meant to be used as a guideline and source of inspiration, so please experiment in small batches.
+For soap formuations that include lye, please be sure to check lye calculations prior to trying the formulations.
+If you find that a formulation has not been calculated properly, please let us know.

 MORE TESTIMONIALS